 High School Classroom Videos

-- Don’t miss Ms. Navarro's purposeful bulletin boards, whiteboard organization, bins with self-trackers, "while you were out" system, and other jaw-dropping classroom design innovations.
+- Don’t miss Ms. Navarro's purposeful bulletin boards, whiteboard organization, bins with self-trackers, and other classroom design innovations.

 - Alejandra Costello helps a high school math teacher organize her class.

-- Classroom Caboodle shows what teacher supplies you can buy at a Dollar Store.
+- Classroom Caboodle shows teacher supplies that you can buy at a Dollar Store.

 Here's one last tip.
-During the opening minutes of my first class, I project a spectacular video of Ocean Beach.
+During the opening minutes of my first class, I almost always project a spectacular video of Ocean Beach.
 As they arrive, students sit spellbound as white water greets the earth and is reclaimed by the sea.
-Faces relax.
-They're ready to learn.
+Faces relax, a sure sign that kids are ready to learn.

 What classroom designs or organizational tips do you use in your classroom?